Committed to ensuring secure and productive international engagement

 2. Due Diligence

-• Griffith University has deployed a work-flowed checking tool for all international engagements, that integrates information gathering for assessment of sanctions compliance, Defence trade controls, foreign influence transparency and the UFIT guidelines.
+• Griffith University has deployed a work-flowed checking tool for all international engagements, that integrates information gathering for assessment of sanctions compliance, Defence trade controls, foreign influence transparency, critical and sensitive technologies and the UFIT guidelines.

 • Our conflict of interest policy and fraud and corruption control framework provide clear guidance to University management and staff on their disclosure obligations and how any breaches are managed.